alainkaegi/pythonorama/software_development/git.md

 ```
 to reattach `HEAD` to the front of the `main` branch. **Never make commits in a detached HEAD state; it could cause you to lose work.**
 ### Branches
-Sometimes you want to do some experimental work on your program without putting it into the `main` branch.
+It's best not to put commits on the `main` branch until you're sure you want to keep them.
 This is the time to create another branch.
 (You should be in a clean state before doing this, but it's okay if you're in a detached HEAD state.)
 Here's the command:
 ```
 git checkout -b experiment
 ```